-Over time the ministry expanded and today thirteen Sisters offer direct services to the suffering poor in Goiania, Ipameri, Jatai and Pires do Rio.
+Over time the ministry expanded and today thirteen Sisters offer direct services to the suffering poor in Goiania, Ipameri, Jatai, and Pires do Rio.
 Daycare centers allow parents to work, knowing their children are safe in a loving environment.
-After-school programs offer supervised, recreational activities.
+After-school programs offer supervised recreational activities.
 A group home for disabled seniors provides comfort and socialization.
-A laboratory has saved thousands of lives through early detection of potential diseases.
 Education and skill training centers inspire hope and support personal empowerment.

 GOIANIA The Education, Culture, and Leisure Project Children, youth and adults learn new skills and grow socially in their community at the Frances Schervier Formation Center.
 The children participate in supervised play and there are adult classes in arts, crafts, baking, and social skills.
 Volunteer students from the University help provide spiritual assistance and teach language classes including English.

 The Frances Schervier Formation Center Located in the central-western region of Brazil, the Center promotes education, culture and personal empowerment among neighborhood residents.
 The Sisters offer English classes, music courses, community recreation, sports and physical training, and programs for youth groups.